 Crimean-Congo haemorrhagic fever in Spain

-Since the beginning of 2026 and as of 17 June, one confirmed case of Crimean-Congo haemorrhagic fever has been reported in Salamanca, Spain.
+As of 10 July 2026, local health authorities have reported a death from Crimean-Congo haemorrhagic fever in Salamanca, Spain.
+The case had reported a tick bite.
 Please see our Topics in Brief article for further details on Crimean-Congo haemorrhagic fever.

-As of 21 June 2026, 20 confirmed cases of Ebola disease including two deaths have been reported in Uganda.
-Please see our Topics in Brief article for further details on Ebola disease.
+As of 2 July 2026, a total of 29 confirmed dengue cases have been reported in Vanuatu for 2026.
+Please see our Topics in Brief article for further details on dengue.

-As of 14 June 2026, a total of 51 confirmed yellow fever cases, including 24 deaths have been reported since the start of the year.
-Please see our Topics in Brief article for further details on yellow fever.
+As of June 2026, a total of 95 (nine confirmed) dengue cases have been reported in Nigeria for 2026.
+Please see our Topics in Brief article for further details on dengue.

 Welcome to our outbreak surveillance section.
 This page contains information on disease outbreaks and other incidents that are considered to be of relevance to UK travellers.